edjw/edjw.github.io/_posts/2018-10-08-a-dataset-for-sacred-harp-songs.md

 The files are [stored in a Github repository here](https://github.com/edjw/Sacred-Harp-datasets).
 (Don't worry if that bit doesn't make sense.
 You can still use the CSV and JSON files above.)

-These data are available for every song in the book:
+Where the data exists, these data are available:

 * song number
 * bare song number (ie. without the 't' or 'b' after the song number for top or bottom)